Here you can find some links to recommended learning platforms or general reviews on topics encompassed by ROAR.

-This short revew gives a simple and effective overview and comparison of two visual kinetic analyses, namely RPKA (rection progress kinetic analysis) and VTNA (variable time normalisation analysis).
+This short review gives a simple and effective overview and comparison of two visual kinetic analyses, namely RPKA (rection progress kinetic analysis) and VTNA (variable time normalisation analysis).
 In addition to the review, the authors offer a video tutorial to apply visual kinetic analysis to your data on Excel.

 Here you can find all information and links related to ROAR, from the types and sizes of reactors available to tips-and-tricks for the perfect kinetics experiment or UPLC analysis.

 - Wanna know in what volume you can run kinetics experiments?
 Or are you curious about how many reactions per plate you can run on our HT robots?
-Or are you wondering if we have a photochemical flow reactor? (spoiler: yes, we do!)
+Or are you wondering if we have a photochemical flow reactor? (spoiler alert: yes, we do!)
 HERE you can find the list of types and sizes of reactors available in ROAR.

 - Are you interested in LC-MS analysis, but you don't know what buffer is suitable for you?
 HERE is a link to our approved buffer solutions and other information about buffers for LC-MS.